JordanCWard/Elist/README.md

 <img width="343" alt="Product Performance Table" src="https://github.com/user-attachments/assets/5e2c905f-1f9c-4c04-96df-d8aa4f638344">

 #### Findings:
-- **Top Revenue Generator:** The 27-inch 4K Gaming Monitor is Elist's highest revenue-generating product, contributing nearly $10 million (35% of total sales).
+- **Top Revenue Generator:** The 27-inch 4K Gaming Monitor is the highest revenue-generating product, contributing nearly $10 million (35% of total sales).
-- **Popular Products by Order Volume:** Apple AirPods are Elist's most popular product, accounting for 45% of all orders (48,000+ units).
+- **Popular Products by Order Volume:** Apple AirPods are the most popular product, accounting for 45% of all orders (48,000+ units).
 - **Key Revenue Drivers:** Four products—the 27-inch 4K Gaming Monitor, Apple AirPods, MacBook Air, and ThinkPad Laptops—together account for 96% of total revenue.
 - **Samsung Charging Cable Pack:** This product constitutes 20% of orders but contributes only 2% of total sales, indicating room for optimization.

 #### Recommendations:
-- **Expand Product Catalog:** To diversify revenue streams, Elist should consider adding more products in the same categories as its top performers, focusing on in-class alternatives.
+- **Expand Product Catalog:** To diversify revenue streams, consider adding more products in the same categories as the top performers, focusing on in-class alternatives.
 - **Optimize Samsung Charging Cable Pack Strategy:** Increase profitability by exploring price adjustments or introducing a bundled version of the product to capture additional value.